yui-mhcp/data_processing/README.md

     - [x] Better support subplots.
     - [x] Allow to plot embeddings as subplot.
     - [ ] Add 3D plot support.

+## Pipeline-based prediction

+Some models (in other projects) support the `pipeline-based` prediction, meaning that tasks are executed within the `Producer Consumer` framework.
+You can disable the multi-threading feature by passing `max_workers = -1 (or -2)` to the prediction's functions but it will obviously slow down the global prediction time.

+It is important to notice that it does **not** reduce the processing time of a single data, which still has to pass through all the functions (at least for sequential tasks).
+However it can improve a lot the global performances as the total time is now `the number of data * longest_task_time` instead of `the number of data * pipeline time`, which makes a huge difference in this case.

+Another benefit is that you can add tasks in parallel of other tasks : this is useful for streaming where the video writing / frame showing can be performed in parallel of the pipeline (check [the example notebook](example_producer_consumer.ipynb) for the illustration).

+The framework also supports batching (`batch_size` argument) and result saving (`filename` argument of the `Pipeline` object) which are useful features in model prediction.

 ## Contacts and licence